 Rules of Civil Procedure 500-510 govern cases filed in Justice Court on or after August 31, 2013.
 Texas Supreme Court, Misc.
 Docket No. 13-9049.
 An action taken before August 31, 2013, in a case pending on August 31, 2013, that was done pursuant to any previously applicable procedure must be treated as valid.
 Id.
-See also Honorable David M. Patronella, Moderator, Practicing in JP Court, this seminar, and the attached Summary Table of Contents, Justice Court Rules, Appendix G.
+See also Katherine Chancia and Honorable David M. Patronella, Justice Court Practice, this seminar, and the attached Summary Table of Contents, Justice Court Rules, Appendix G.